measurement-factory/squid-notes/architecture.md

 http://lists.squid-cache.org/pipermail/squid-users/2018-October/019572.html

-thumbX: When selecting a Squid deployment operating system: If you are already familiar with a particular OS, go with that OS.
+thumbX{admin-which-os}: When selecting a Squid deployment operating system: If you are already familiar with a particular OS, go with that OS.

 Squid operates well-enough on many modern OSes (excluding Windows), for many common applications.
 This rule flattens the learning curve.